 HOW TO USE

-Users have to follow the below steps to use this tool to convert the pipeline database to JSON.
+Follow the below steps to use this tool to convert the PipeLine MS Access database to JSON:

 Run the .exe file / .java executable file

-Click on the first browse button to choose access database file as an input file.
-File location will show below of it.
+Click on the first browse button to choose the PipeLine MS Access database file.
+The file’s location will show underneath.

-Click on the second browse button to choose folder location where you want to save the output file.
+Click on the second browse button to choose a folder where you want to save the output JSON file.

 Click on the convert button to start the conversion functionality.

 After conversion is done, you will get the output file details.
-You can use it to get the output json file.
-If you get any error occurred while converting the file, error will show on the screen.
+If an error occurres while converting the file, the error will be shown on the screen.

 SOME SCREENSHOTS

-QAT_1
+QAT PipeLine DB to JSON Conversion Tool _1